voidberg/imagecache-sharp/README.md

 - `width`: The width of the new image.
 Can be a number or a percent value.
 - `height`: The height of the new image.
 Can be a number or a percent value.
+- `maxWidth`: Maximum width of a bounding box.
+Set together with `maxHeight` to scale the image to fit while keeping the aspect ratio.
+Can be a number or a percent value.
+- `maxHeight`: Maximum height of a bounding box.
+Set together with `maxWidth` to scale the image to fit while keeping the aspect ratio.
+Can be a number or a percent value.
 - `upscale`: Whether to upscale the image.
 Defaults to true.

 ### Scale and crop